Ryan Gatti

 Ryan Eugene Gatti (born June 1974) is an attorney in his native Bossier City, Louisiana, who was a Republican member of the Louisiana Senate from 2016 until 2020 for District 36.
 Gatti served as vice-chairman of the Insurance Committee and on the Natural Resources Committee, Judiciary A Committee and Military Affairs.

 Legislation 2016–2018

 Gatti filed numerous bills during 2016, 2017 and 2018.
 SB 24 would have lowered taxes paid by individuals on oil and gas bonuses and royalties to "zero" but it failed to pass committee.
-Gatti also partnered with Rep. Tanner Magee to file HB 220 which would have lowered the state portion of the sales tax from 5 percent to 3 percent; however this bill stalled in the House Committee.
+Gatti partnered with Rep. Tanner Magee to file HB 220 which would have lowered the state portion of the sales tax from 5 percent to 3 percent; however this bill stalled in the House Committee.

 2016 Sessions

 SB 33 which was signed into law made it a crime punishable by 10–50 years in prison and a $50,000.00 fine per instance for selling fetal organs as a result of an abortion.
 Over sixty legislators joined as co-author of the bill.
 As a result of his efforts, Gatti was recognized by Louisiana Family Forum with a "Life and Liberty Award."

 SB 34 prohibited increase in motor vehicle premiums when a driver caused at accident with an uninsured motorists, however the bill stalled in committee.
 SB 35 required explosive companies to carry $50 million in liability coverage; however, the bill did not pass.
 This bill was filed in response to the bankruptcy of Explo, LLC after an explosion that occurred in Gatti's district.

 SB 36 would have excluded doctors from the $500,000.00 medical malpractice cap for advertising as a specialist when they were not so certified.

 SB 37 protected military families with special needs children when they relocated to Louisiana by putting those families as the front of the line for services for their children.
 The bill was converted to a study resolution informing military parents of other viable options with the Department of the Military.

 SB 41 would have doubled supplemental pay for firefighters and police officers, but it did not pass out of committee.

 SB 44 was signed into law and lowers workers' compensation rates for businesses is certain circumstances.